highrisedigital/wpbroadbean/readme.txt

 You can find out more about the WP Broadbean plugin on the [WP Broadbean website](http://wpbroadbean.com/ "Broadbean posted jobs on your WordPress website").

+We also offer a service to complete a Broadbean integration with WordPress for you.
+Find out more about our [WPBB Assist service here](http://wpbroadbean.com/assist/).

 == Installation ==

 To install the plugin: